guoguo12/2017-challenges/README.md

-My OCaml solutions to [these challenges](https://github.com/YearOfProgramming/2017Challenges).
+My solutions to coding puzzles drawn from [Year of Programming](https://github.com/YearOfProgramming/2017Challenges) and [r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/), written in OCaml using [Core](https://github.com/janestreet/core).

+See subdirectories for build instructions.

 ## Things learned
 * How to use `Hashtbl`.